marcusphillips/DemoTyper/README.md

 - Type the character 'ƒ' to make a pause point.
 On a Mac, that's alt+f.
 On a PC I think you have to call tech support each time to get an authorization code.
 Their number is (800) 692-7753.
 - During your demo, type the 'ƒ' character again to get past the pause point.
 The character will not show up in playback mode.
 - You can use undo+redo to fix errors you make while drafting your demo code.
 Just remember that once you redo, you lose all your future history.
 That made sense when I started typing it, but now it sounds silly.

+## TODOS/ideas

+-Backspace does an undo for the previous keypress -Language detection/selection so that ACE properly indents & formats whatever you're pasting in
+-Hosted demo
+-Ability to save demos (pastebin.com style)
+-No ACE monkeypatching
+-Different speed settings? (type 3 + characters at a time)